 Published in conjunction with the artist’s first solo museum exhibition of the same name, this comprehensive publication highlights the breadth of Romero’s practice, bringing together a dynamic selection of images from across her diverse bodies of work.

-Organized into thematic sections, the works are accompanied by essays from notable scholars, including Karen Kramer, curator of Native American and Oceanic Art and Culture, Peabody Essex Museum; Suzan Shown Harjo; Joy Harjo; Jordan Poorman Cocker, curator of Indigenous Art, Crystal Bridges Museum of American Art; Felicia Garcia, education programs manager at the Santa Ynez Chumash Museum and Cultural Center; Kate Nelson, an award-winning journalist; and Jami Powell, associated curator of Native American art, Hood Museum of Art, Dartmouth.
+Organized into thematic sections, the works are accompanied by essays from notable scholars, including Karen Kramer, Curator of Native American and Oceanic Art and Culture, Peabody Essex Museum; Suzan Shown Harjo; Joy Harjo; Jordan Poorman Cocker, Curator of Indigenous Art, Crystal Bridges Museum of American Art; Felicia Garcia, Education Programs Manager at the Santa Ynez Chumash Museum and Cultural Center; Kate Nelson, an award-winning journalist; and Jami Powell, Associate Director of Curatorial Affairs & Curator of Indigenous Art, Hood Museum of Art, Dartmouth.

 SHIPS FALL 2025